serena-ramley/21daychallenge2019/README.md

 For this challenge, we'll need to implement a function called judgeVegetable()that will decide which vegetable is best based on a given judging characteristic.
 Our function will receive two parameters: a list of veggies(as an array of objects), and a characteristic to judge the veggies by (in the case of a tomato, either redness or plumpness).

 Our function must return the name of the person who submitted (vegetables.submitter) the vegetable with the highest ranking in the provided category.

+# Day 18 Count Tickets

+Our first function, bestOdds(), will receive two parameters.
+The first parameter will be an array of strings that are either red, green, or blue, representing the tickets that a particular person has.
+The second parameter is an object that shows how many entries there currently are for each raffle.
+By looking at the tickets that the particular person has, your function should return a string that lets the person know which raffle they have the highest chance of winning.
+The format of the response should be as follows (without the square brackets): "You have the best odds of winning the [COLOUR] raffle."

+While we could do this all within the bestOdds() function, we want to keep our code DRY, so we will also need to complete a helper function.
+This helper function countTickets() will be called from within bestOdds() and receive the array of strings that are either red, green, or blue.
+The function will count how many of each string there are, and then return an object with the individual counts.